osm-americana/color-unclasher/README.md

 Result in human readable format would be written to terminal when no outPutPath is specified

-A file would be written for non-compliant pairs stored in data structure
+A file would be written to outPutPairPath for non-compliant pairs stored in data structure
 ```sh
 color-unclasher filePath [outPutPath] --export-pairs-path outPutPairPath
 ```